LorenzoVenturello/PL_Triangulations_of_RPd/README.md

 We include the files "Real_projective_spaces.py" and "Real_projective_spaces_f_vectors.py" containing the lists of facets and the f-vectors respectively of the triangulations of RP^i.

 The construction is inductive, and it depends on fixing a certain locally acyclic orientation of the graph of the sphere on one dimension lower.
-Different orientations could give rise to non-isomorphic triangulation.
+Different orientations could give rise to non-isomorphic triangulations.
 The code implemented here does not leave this choice to the user, but it fixes a standard globally acyclic orientation induced by the labeling of the vertices.